Administered pricing compensation claims

 Making a claim

-The rules, outlined in the APC compensation guidelines set out how participants can make a claim for compensation for direct costs and opportunity costs following the application of an APC.
+The rules, outlined in the AEMC compensation guidelines set out how participants can make a claim for compensation for direct costs and opportunity costs following the application of an APC.
 Claims will be assessed in accordance with the statutory timeframes.

-The assessment process for direct and opportunity costs is set out in the guidelines.
+The assessment process for direct and opportunity costs is set out in the AEMC compensation guidelines.
 The process for assessing opportunity costs will take longer than direct cost process as it requires public consultation and consideration of appropriate methodologies for claims.

 If a party decides to make a claim, the following applies: